Officials: All migrants are gone from Texas border camp

 "Haiti is reeling from the triple tragedy of natural disasters, gang violence and the COVID-19 pandemic," said Henrietta Fore, UNICEF's executive director, who said those sent back without adequate protection "find themselves even more vulnerable to violence, poverty and displacement — factors that drove them to migrate in the first place."

-And Civil Rights leader Rev. Al Sharpton, who toured the camp on Thursday, said he'd witnessed “a real catastrophic and human disgrace” and vowed to “stand with our people and make sure asylum is treated in one way and one manner.”
+And Civil Rights leader Rev. Al Sharpton, who toured the camp on Thursday, vowed to "stand with our people and make sure asylum is treated in one way and one manner."

-Lozano reported from Del Rio, Texas.
+Maria Verza reported from Ciudad Acuña, Mexico.
 AP journalists Julio Cortez in Del Rio; Joshua Goodman in Miami; Matthew Lee in New York; Danica Coto in San Juan, Puerto Rico; and Tammy Webber in Fenton, Michigan, contributed to this story.